 - 400ml of basmati or jasmine rice, rinsed well

-- Make the sauce by combining all the sauce ingredients and set aside.
+- Make the sauce for the chicken by combining all the sauce ingredients and set aside.

-- In a medium bowl, combine the all purpose flour, garlic powder, paprika, 1/2 tsp of seasoning salt and ground black pepper.
+- For the chicken: In a medium bowl, combine the all purpose flour, garlic powder, paprika, 1/2 tsp of seasoning salt and ground black pepper.

 - In another bowl, beat two eggs and set aside.
 Dredge the cubed chicken in the egg mixture followed by the flour mixture.
 Shake off any excess and set aside while you preheat the oil and start the rice.